Why use this platform? Why cancel certified emission reductions (CERs)?

 If I offer CERs through the platform, can I also offer them through another channel?

-No. The use of the SD Tool is not compulsory.
-However, it is highly recommended to increase the attractiveness of your CERs for many voluntary market purchasers.
-You can find the SD tool here
+No. The use of the SD tool is voluntary.
+However, a publication of a SD tool report it is highly recommended to increase the attractiveness of your CERs.
+You can access the SD tool here

 If I offer my CERs through the platform, can I request voluntary cancellation of the same CERs through a regular request for voluntary cancellation?